Denver Distracted Driving Accident Lawyer

 • Police report: Police reports may include initial assessments of fault based on evidence from the officer who cleared the scene.
 If you saw the other party driving distracted before the accident, you should inform the officer.
 That way, they can include that information in the report.

 • Witnesses: A witness is anyone who saw the accident, such as bystanders on the street or passengers in other vehicles.
 When the police arrive at the scene, they can detail witness statements for the accident report.
-If your case goes to trial, your attorney can call witnesses to testify.
+If your case goes to trial, your Denver distracted driving accident attorney can call witnesses to testify.

-• Cell phone records: An attorney may be able to use call and text message records in court to prove that the other driver was negligent.
+• Cell phone records: A distracted driving accident attorney may be able to use call and text message records in court to prove that the other driver was negligent.
 Since it is illegal to text while driving in Colorado, cell phone records may provide strong evidence of negligence.

 • Photo or video evidence: Surveillance cameras and dash cams may have filmed the whole accident, proving the other driver was responsible.
-Your attorney can present this evidence in court to assist your claim.
+Your distracted driving accident attorney can present this evidence in court to assist your claim.

 • Driver admits fault: Drivers are usually overwhelmed in the aftermath of an accident, and they may admit fault for the crash.
 However, even if they say, “Sorry, I was on the phone,” your case is not over.
 Guilt admissions are not always admissible in court under the hearsay doctrine.
 Although, the admission may be beneficial if you settle outside of court.